Close Light Download image Dark Share Stock exchange is momentarily closed

 Download image

-The operation of the sewage sludge combined heat and power plant will generate additional emissions.
+The operation of the sewage sludge CHP plant will generate additional emissions.
 At the same time, the decommissioning of the coal blocks will eliminate all emissions generated by the operation of the coal blocks.
 As a result, fewer airborne pollutants will be released into the environment in the future.
+By complying with emission limits in accordance with the 17th Federal Immission Control Ordinance (BlmSchV), the sewage sludge CHP plant will generate no emissions in the surrounding municipal areas of any relevance to air quality control regulations.
+This means that there will be no negative impact on humans, animals or the environment.

 Will the air quality improve or deteriorate?